patrickmflanagan/Hazy-Work-Experience/README.md

 # Hazy-Work-Experience
 Day 1 of work experience with Hazy.

-Python code for multiplication and testing if a number is a Prime number.
+Python code for multiplication and testing if a number is Prime.